 “No human being can ever be incompatible with life, not for his age, nor for his health conditions, nor for the quality of his existence.”

-Pope Francis spoke those words about a year ago.
-He was speaking of something that we, as Catholics, believe quite deeply, that every human being is sacred, created in the image and likeness of God, and has a God given right to life.
+Pope Francis spoke those words not long ago.
+He was speaking of something that we, as Catholics, believe quite deeply – that every human being is sacred, created in the image and likeness of God, and has a God given right to life.

-This Friday will be 48th anniversary of the 1973 Supreme Court decision Roe vs. Wade, which effectively legalized abortion on demand in our country.
-The statistics since then are staggering – with well over 53 million abortions since that time.
-While the number of annual abortions has actually declined in recent years for a number of reasons, the lives of nearly a million unborn babies are ended this way in our country each year.
+This coming Sat, Jan 22, will be 49th anniversary of the 1973 Supreme Court decision Roe vs. Wade, which effectively legalized abortion on demand in our country.
+The statistics since then are staggering, with well over 54 million abortions since that time.
+While the number of annual abortions has actually declined in recent years for a number of reasons, the lives of some three quarters of a million unborn babies are ended this way in our country each year.
 Add to that the fact that so many other lives are shattered by violence, hunger, and neglect and it is clear that we have much work to do.

-The annual March for Life is scheduled for next Friday, January 29th.
-Fr.
-Gilbert is planning on attending the March in Washington, DC with a modest group of people from our parish.
-Prudence dictates that we have a smaller group than usual on that bus, and that’s what we will do.
-God willing, they will join people from around the country to tell all the world that we believe in the dignity of human life.
+This Friday, a bus of people from our parish will attend the March for Life.
+They will join hundreds of thousands of people to tell all the world that we believe in the dignity of human life.
 Pope Francis put it best, as he often does, saying: “every human being is always sacred and inviolable, in any situation and at every stage of development.”

 Have a great week!